wamp-proto/wamp-xbr/README.md

 # The XBR Protocol

-The XBR protocol, with "protocol" used in the context of the decentralized Internet, all things blockchain based, mainly consists of a set of smart contracts, programs to run on a blockchain that has a virtual machine to run programs, and a database to store data.

-This repository contains the XBR smart contracts, with Ethereum as blockchain, and Solidity as implementation language for the XBR smart contracts.
+This repository contains the XBR smart contracts, with Ethereum as target blockchain, and Solidity as implementation language for the XBR smart contracts.

+Copyright Crossbar.io Technologies GmbH.
+Licensed under the [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0).

+---

 ## Development